jiexiangfan/jiexiangfan/README.md

 ### Hello there 👋

 > I am Jie (Jay), a final year software engineering student 👨‍🎓 at Monash University, Australia 🇦🇺.
-I am a full stack developer with experience in MERN stack and React Native.
+I am a full stack developer experienced in MERN stack and React Native.
 I am also interested in cloud computing and platform engineering.

 🎆 Throughout my years in university, I have done a few projects: